Spectrum concentration in deep residual learning: a free probability approach: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this article, exploiting advanced tools in free probability in the regime of a large network, we prove that, for ResNets, the variance of the initial random weights should {\it also} be scaled as a function of the number of layers.
-More concretely, the theoretical results show that for large \(L\) the condition for spectrum concentration is in fact \textit{universal} in the sense that, for both types of nonlinearity (ReLU or hard-tanh) and both weight initialization methods (Gaussian or orthogonal), it suffices to take \( \sigma_w^2 = O \left( L^{-1} \right) \) to ensure the mean squared singular value of the input-output Jacobian to be of order $O(1)$ (thus is neither vanishing nor exploding).
+In this article, exploiting advanced tools in free probability in the regime of a large network, we establish, that for ResNets, the variance of the initial random weights should {\it also} be scaled as a function of the number of layers.
+In particular, the theoretical results show that for large \(L\) the condition for spectrum concentration is in fact \textit{universal} in the sense that, for almost \emph{all} of the common-used nonlinearities and both weight initialization methods (Gaussian or orthogonal), it is sufficient and necessary to take \( \sigma_w^2 = O \left( 1/L \right) \) to ensure the squared singular values of the input-output Jacobian to be of order $O(1)$ (thus is neither vanishing nor exploding).
 The weights scaling essentially results in the \textit{eigenspectrum concentration} of \(\J\J^\T\), such that the error vector will be properly preserved under backpropagation.
 We then provide in Section~\ref{sec:experiments} the comparison of empirical evidences with our theoretical results.
 Mathematically speaking, our approach holds only asymptotically as \(N,L \to \infty\), practical advantages are observed for finite width \(N\) and depth \(L\), when applied to the popular CIFAR-10 dataset, for both fully-connected and convolutional ResNets.
-This agreement is not surprising, as observed in many other fields~\cite{Silverstein2010Spectral,Tao2012Topics}.
+This agreement is not surprising, as observed in many other fields~\cite{Silverstein2010Spectral,plerou1999universal,liao2018on}.

 In practice, a residual unit always contains a shallow network with \(m\) layers.
 In this way, the dynamic of the ResNet is given by